thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getblockhashes.md

 ##### GetBlockHashes
 {% include helpers/subhead-links.md %}

-{% assign summary_getBlockHashes="returns array of hashes of blocks within the timestamp range provided." %}
+{% assign summary_getBlockHashes="returns array of hashes of blocks within the timestamp range provided (requires `timestampindex` to be enabled)." %}

 {% autocrossref %}

+*Added in Dash Core 0.12.1*

 The `getblockhashes` RPC {{summary_getBlockHashes}}